maintc/.github/profile/README.md

 - Aim training/minigames server (FFA and Gun Game modes)

 ## What We Build
+- **Our Servers** – Orchestrated with Ansible, we're quick to deploy and reliable on wipe day
 - **rustmaps-cli** – Command-line tools for Rust map generation and analysis
 - **Custom Carbon plugins** – Server-side mods that keep gameplay fair and engaging